space88man/kubeadm-transcripts/centos/00-install.md

 # 00 Installation

-In this transcript we install kubeadm  until just before a network addon.
+In this transcript we install kubeadm  until just before a network add-on.
 All pods will be running except for kube-dns (to be expected, since we don't have a network).

 We heavily make use of pdsh to run command on all four nodes.